enbermudas/portfolio/README.md

 ## Start locally

-- Run `yarn start`
-- Runs the app in the development mode.\
+- Exec `yarn start` to run the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## About this